Integration Experts and Expertise

 Pilot Workshop «Towards a Theory of Change on Integration Experts and Expertise»

 What can be done to recognise integration experts and expertise and to support the careers of such experts?
 A pilot workshop organized within the ITD Alliance Working Group on Integration Experts and Expertise held in Aeschiried, a mountain village in Switzerland, in February 2023 addressed this question.
-Soon we will share the results of that pilot workshop here.
+The results of that pilot workshop are available at: Towards a theory of change to institutionalise integration experts and expertise by The Aeschiried Integrators https://i2insights.org/2023/06/06/institutionalising-integration-expertise/

 Core Team of the Working Group